Classical Childrens Books

 Our View of Beowulf

 Imagine standing at a window and watching a dramatic scene outside.
 That’s what happens when you read a story.
-The window is the book and the action of the characters is seen in your mind and not your eyes.
+The window is the book; the action of the characters is seen in your mind and not with your eyes.

 Step back from the window a few feet.
-The glass blurs your vision, and you see less of the scenery.
+The vision blurs.
 That’s what happens when we read Beowulf.
-We want to see the story like the men, women, and kids that first it - the people it was written for.
-Beowulf the Bear Man!
-They trembled with excitement to hear another tale about their hero.
+We want to see the story like the men, women, and kids that first heard it - the people it was written for.

-We can compare that to a modern American reading a narrative about Abraham Lincoln the day before he was assassinated.
+We can compare that to a modern American reading a narrative about Abraham Lincoln’s activities the day before he was assassinated.
 The reader knows what is about to happen, but the characters in the tale do not.

-The author of Beowulf doesn’t bother to write about the tragedy about to unfold.
+The author of Beowulf doesn’t explain about the tragedy about to unfold.
 He assumes his readers already know it.
 How much of the story are we missing?

 It turns out that the original audience had a third window from which they were watching.
-The distance between the second and third window is 300 years and 500 miles.
-The action, you see, took place about 600 A.D. in Denmark.
-The surviving story of Beowulf was written about 900 A.D. in England.
+The distance between the second and third window is 500 miles and probably several hundred years.
+The main action, you see, took place about 515 A.D. in Denmark.
+But the only known version of the story was written in Old English by Anglo-Saxons.
+There is only one manuscript, written by hand about 1000 A.D.
+Somewhere and sometime between Denmark in 515 and Anglo-Saxon England in 1000 A.D. the story of Beowulf was written.

-In this unit, we will call the author Poe X, for sadly his name is unknown.
+In this unit, we will call the author Poe X, for sadly his identity is unknown.
 We know the names of Homer and Aesop who were far older, but not the minstrel who preserved Beowulf for the ages.
 But those who study ancient literature have described some of the unique aspects to this version of the tale woven by our poet-writing minstrel.
-Sometimes it is obvious.
-Sometimes it’s a guess.
-And sometimes the experts argue with each other.
-Imagine that.
+They have come up with different dates when they believe it was written.

 If our author is hard to read, the error of scribes makes it even more difficult.
-This story was copied and copied again.
+For it seems as if the poem may have been copied and copied again.
 By hand.
 With a feather pen dipped in ink by tired scribes writing foreign names and Old English words when they spoke Middle English.
 (Of course, they didn’t call their language Middle English.
-They thought it was modern English.
-How silly of them; because we know WE speak Modern English.)
+It was modern English to them.)
 They dropped some words, and mispelled some words, and got some of those Hrth and Ecth names mixed up.
 Squinting by candlelight, no spell checkers on their computers, no reading glasses as they aged, these scribes certainly deserve our forgiveness.
 But their mistakes give our scholars who translate the text plenty of extra work to do.
-And something else to debate.
+And more issues to debate.

-And then, sadly, we and the professors must stand behind a seventh window: the ruination of time.
+And then, sadly, we and the translators must stand behind a seventh window: the ruination of time.
 The manuscript itself has been damaged.
 Some parts are lost for good.
-Even the learned professors with magical wardrobes in their backrooms cannot tell us what once was written.v So yes, reading Beowulf is a bit of a challenge.
-But it is a challenge worthy of the effort.
+Even learned professors with magical wardrobes in their backrooms cannot tell us what once was written.

 Beowulf: 3 Parts of the Tale from 3 Different Eras